 The rationale for the inventory is to show that a whole readmission system exists linking today more than 125 countries of destination, transit, and origin.
 The animation below clearly demonstrates the extraordinary expansion of the EU readmission system, since the early 1990s to date (December 2023).
 This system mobilizes highly diverse countries whether these are poor or rich, large or small, conflict-ridden or not, democratically organized or authoritarian.
 This is a powerfully inclusive system.

-The darker the blue color the more engaged the country is in the EU readmission system.
+The darker the blue color the more engaged the country in the EU readmission system.

 To understand the scope of this system, it is important to analyze the drivers that have been conducive to its unprecedented geographical expansion and materialization.
 The analysis of such drivers lies at the intersection of various disciplines including political science, international relations, law, cognitive psychology, linguistics, and history.
 The field of investigation on the readmission system is huge and interdisciplinary research is much needed.